1itvinka/anastasiya.dev/content/blog/comments/index.md

 Comments can lie and mislead.
 They create noise, and they can clutter your code.
 So use them only if you fail to express yourself otherwise.
 Always choose to have a single source of truth: the code.

-### Common ways to clutter a codebase with comments:
+### Common Ways to Clutter a Codebase With Comments:

 **1. Comments to make up for bad code**